bpmurray/Quest/README.md

 # Quest
-ICL System 25 text adventure game
+## ICL System 25 text adventure game

-The program is driven by the database, ADATA.
+The program is driven by the database, **ADATA**.
 This is a text file with fixed-length records, each 100 bytes long (plus 2 extra for CR and LF).

 Note: